-- (i) Stockholders may attend the meeting by viewing the livestream at the web address to be provided.
-Stockholders intending to participate via remote communication must notify the Corporation by email to corpsec@robinsonsretail.com.ph on or before May 7, 2020. - (ii) Stockholders may cast their votes on any item in the agenda for approval via the following modes on or before May 7, 2020: - a.
-By sending their proxies appointing the Chairman of the meeting to the Corporate Secretary; OR - b.
-By registering and voting through the website for voting in absentia.
-Registration shall be open from April 20 to 29, 2020.
+- b.
+By registering and voting through the website for voting in absentia at this website: https://bit.ly/RRHI_VIA.
+Registration shall be open from April 22 to 29, 2020.
 Voting in absentia shall be open from April 30, 2020, 12:01 a.m. to May 7, 2020, 11:59 p.m.
-A detailed procedure for registration shall be sent to the stockholders. - (iii) Stockholders who hold their shares through a broker (i.e. "scripless" shares) and who wish to vote may send their proxies appointing the Chairman of the meeting to the Corporate Secretary on or before May 7, 2020. - (iv) Questions and comments on the items in the Agenda may be sent to corpsec@robinsonsretail.com.ph.
+Please refer to Annex D of the Information Statement for the detailed procedure for registration. - (iii) Stockholders who hold their shares through a broker (i.e. "scripless" shares) and who wish to vote may send their proxies appointing the Chairman of the meeting to the Corporate Secretary on or before May 7, 2020. - (iv) Stockholders intending to participate via remote communication who have not sent their proxies or registered on the website for voting in absentia must notify the Corporation by email to corpsec@robinsonsretail.com.ph on or before May 7, 2020 in order to be counted for quorum. - items Agenda Ouestions and comments on the in the mav be sent (\mathbf{v}) to corpsec@robinsonsretail.com.ph.
 Questions or comments received on or before May 7, 2020 may be responded to during the meeting.
-Any questions not answered during the meeting shall be answered via email. - (v) For purposes of quorum, the following stockholders shall be deemed present: - a.
+Any questions not answered during the meeting shall be answered via email. - (vi) For purposes of quorum, the following stockholders shall be deemed present: - a.
 Those who sent in their proxies before the deadline; - b.
 Those who registered and voted before the cut off time; and - c.
-Those who notified the Corporation before the deadline of their intention to participate via remote communication. - (vi) Each item in the agenda for approval of the stockholders will be shown on the screen during the livestreaming as the same is taken up at the meeting. - (vii) The Office of the Corporate Secretary shall tabulate all votes received and an independent third party will validate the results.
+Those who notified the Corporation before the deadline of their intention to participate via remote communication. - (vii) Each item in the agenda for approval of the stockholders will be shown on the screen during the livestreaming as the same is taken up at the meeting. - (viii) The Office of the Corporate Secretary shall tabulate all votes received and an independent third party will validate the results.
 During the meeting, the Secretary shall report the votes received and inform the stockholders if the particular agenda item is carried or disapproved.
 The total number of votes cast for each item for approval under the agenda will be shown on the screen.